neelkamath/omni-chat-backend/docs/spec.md

     - [ ] Only clients an admin creates are allowed to access the API.
     - [ ] Anyone can access the API without registering.
     - [ ] Anyone can access the API, but must register for an account.
 The accounts will be automatically created, but this allows for features such as rate limiting, or payments.
-- [ ] Allow people you don't know to not directly contact you (i.e., they will go to an "Invites" tab where you'll have to go to allow, ignore, or block them).
 - [ ] Allow certain people (e.g., family, friends) to always see your live location (or at least during certain preconfigured times).
 - [ ] API for integrations (e.g., bots).
 - [ ] Bots can have buttons so that integrations can execute code easily.
 For example, if a Travis CI build fails, a bot could message the specifics on the group with a button, which when clicked, automatically reruns the CI/CD pipeline.